 09 Apr 3 Tips for Maximising Tax Reliefs and Allowances

 No right-minded person wants to pay taxes more than what they are due.
 That’s why it is imperative to comply strictly with all tax requirements before deadlines to avoid paying penalty fees.
-Aside from following the timelines religiously, there are other ways to minimise your taxes.
+Aside from following the timelines religiously, there are other ways to minimize your taxes.

 The government and HMRC provided various avenues, like reliefs and allowances, to reduce their tax obligations and ease the burden.
-You can consult with chartered accountants in London to help you manage your tax affairs.
+You can consult with chartered accountants to help you manage your tax affairs.

-1) Maximise pension contributions
+1) Maximize pension contributions

 Each would-be pensioner can contribute £40,000 annually until it reaches its maximum value of £1,055,000 to their overall pension stock.
 The best part of putting money to your pension is tax relief, which is dependent on your tax bracket.

 The tax relief can be as low as 20 percent for the basic rate and can reach as high as 45 percent.
 Aside from the tax relief, you are also helping secure your future through your pension investments.
 However, there are complications associated with various contributions that could potentially arise.
 It is best to consult with contractor accountants to handle it for you.